mapbox/node-pre-gyp/README.md

 #### 4) Publish when you want

+You should publish binaries before you publish your source code with `npm publish`.

+If you want binary publishing to be automatic you could trigger publishing when you tag by doing:

+    if [[ $TRAVIS_BRANCH == `git describe --tags --always HEAD` ]] ; then node-pre-gyp publish; fi

-You might wish to publish binaries only on a specific commit.
-To do this you could borrow from the [travis.ci idea of commit keywords](http://about.travis-ci.org/docs/user/how-to-skip-a-build/) and add special handling for commit messages with `[publish binary]`:
+But its usually best to manually trigger publishing so you can easily make followup tweaks before final tagging.
+An easy way to ask travis to trigger publishing is to borrow from the [travis.ci idea of commit keywords](http://about.travis-ci.org/docs/user/how-to-skip-a-build/) and add special handling for commit messages with `[publish binary]`:

     COMMIT_MESSAGE=$(git show -s --format=%B $TRAVIS_COMMIT | tr -d '\n')
     if test "${COMMIT_MESSAGE#*'[publish binary]'}" != "$COMMIT_MESSAGE"; then node-pre-gyp publish; fi;

-Or you could automatically detect if the git branch is a tag:

-    if [[ $TRAVIS_BRANCH == `git describe --tags --always HEAD` ]] ; then node-pre-gyp publish; fi
+Note: if you want to test publishing but don't have any new changes to commit to your repo you can simply push to github without changes with:

+    git commit --allow-empty -m "[publish binary]"

-Remember this publishing is not the same as `npm publish`.
+Finally remember this publishing is not the same as `npm publish`.
 We're just talking about the binary module here and not your entire npm package.
-To automate the publishing of your entire package to npm on travis see http://about.travis-ci.org/docs/user/deployment/npm/
+To automate the publishing of your entire package to npm on travis see http://about.travis-ci.org/docs/user/deployment/npm/.

 # Versioning